 The best tips to keep your family cool this summer

-Due to the situation we all find ourselves in, the likelihood is we’re all going to be spending a lot more time at home than most of us planned this summer.
-With temperatures already heating up around the UK, keeping our families cool at home is really important.
+With temperatures already heating up around the UK, keeping our families cool at home this summer is really important.
 I wanted to share some tips for keeping cool, which will hopefully make your summer more manageable and enjoyable.
-All of the tips below don’t rely on air conditioning, as while it’s popular in other countries, it’s not as common in the UK.
+All of the tips below don’t rely on air conditioning, as while it’s popular in other countries, it’s not common in the UK.
+While it would be handy at home this summer, we would only need it for a few days, wouldn’t we?

 Netting for open windows